 While my camera consumed the whole gamut of offerings, I on the other hand stuck to my eternal favorite, the appam and stew and the crisp, lacy and spongy appam with its accompanying stew made from creamy dreamy freshly pressed coconut milk, was a great start to my day.

 Since I had to experience all the other restaurants during my short stay, I only managed one buffet lunch at Malabar and that one meal was enough to create lasting memories, courtesy the tenderly fried tender masala squid, moist yet crisp slice of Seer fish fry and succulent prawns that had me literally sucking my fingers.
 It was with deep regret that I declined the rest of the buffet because I was too full but I have captured the essence for your viewing pleasure.
-You will taste of it when you visit and you will report back to me what I missed 😀
+You will taste of it when you visit and you will report back to me what I missed.
+Yes you must!!!

 I did taste a bit of the payasam though because the stomach at times magically creates place for dessert.